 |Stafford and PLUS Loans||Upon receipt of the funds.|

 IMPORTANT: If for any reason loans or scholarships are not received or are reduced, the student is responsible for the balance due.

-Student borrowers of Federal Stafford or Federal Perkins Loans have the right to cancel all or a portion of the loan disbursement within a certain period of time.
+Student borrowers of Federal Stafford Loans have the right to cancel all or a portion of the loan disbursement within a certain period of time.
 Students should be aware that canceling any aid may result in unpaid charges and prevent enrollment.
 For details, contact the Office of Student Financial Aid or call (336) 758-5154.